Arabic League Brasili Mexico Germany U.S.A Italia

 Crook, WG.
 The Yeast Connection and the Woman.
 Professional Books, Jackson Tennessee

-ENZO DI MAIO M.D.
+Di Maio E, M.D.
 Come diagnosticare le infezioni da Candida albicans.
-Polizia Sanitaria, DCB, Anno 12°, Numero 75, 2004, Milano.
+Polizia Sanitaria, DCB, Anno 12°, Numero 75, 2004, Milano

 Widder, RA.; Bartz-Schmidt, KU.; Geyer, IL.; Brunner, R.; Kirchhof, B.; Donike, M.; Ileinmann, K. Candida albicans endophthalmitis after anabolic steroid abuse (letter).
 Lancet.
 345(8945):330-1, 1995 Feb 4.